webplatformco/project-class-composition/prior-art.md

 class Foo {
   constructor() {
-    this.controller = new Controller(this);
+    this.delegate = new Delegate(this);
   }

   foo () {
-    return this.controller.foo();
+    return this.delegate.foo();
   }

   get bar() {
-    return this.controller.bar;
+    return this.delegate.bar;
   }

   set bar(value) {
-    this.controller.bar = value;
+    this.delegate.bar = value;
   }
 }
 ```

+In Web Components, this pattern is known as **Controllers**.
-The Web Components [`ElementInternals` API](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals) is an example of this pattern in the web platform.
+The [`ElementInternals` API](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals) is a native example of this pattern in the web platform.
 Lit even has a [Controller primitive](https://lit.dev/docs/composition/controllers/) to facilitate this pattern.

 Pros:
 - Separate state and inheritance chain makes it very easy to reason about
 - Can be added and removed at any time, even on individual instances
 - Can have multiple controllers of the same type for a single class
+- Delegate does not need to be built for this purpose.
+E.g. in many objects the delegate is simply another object (a DOM element in Web Components, a data structure, etc.)

 Problems:
-- No way to add API surface to the class, so use cases that need it involve a lot of repetitive glue code
+- **(Major)** No way to add API surface to the class, so use cases that need it involve a lot of repetitive glue code.
-- Because the glue code is manually authored by the implementing class author, it may not be up to date with the latest API surface of the controller.
+- Because the glue code is manually authored by the author of the implementing class, it may not be up to date with the latest API surface of the controller.
 - No good way to extend existing methods in the host class, e.g. to add side effects to certain lifecycle hooks (at least not out of the box).
-- No way to check whether a given class implements a certain controller or not (without a shared contract about what property the controller is stored in)
+- No way to check whether a given class implements a certain delegate or not, even with a shared contract about what property the delegate is stored in (since instance fields cannot be inspected without creating an instance)
-- No way to add a controller to a class from the outside, the implementing class needs to create the controller itself.
+- No way to add a delegate to a class from the outside, the implementing class needs to create the delegate itself.

 ### Prototype mutations